-Another reason for the poor reputation of bad credit loans is the high-interest rates which providers often charge.
+Another reason for the poor reputation of bad credit loans is the high-interest rates that providers often charge.
 As we saw in the first section of this guide, a high Annual Percentage Rate or APR is one of the key features of bad credit loans which distinguishes them from financial products on the mainstream market.
 If you have a bad credit score, the options available to you are limited, perhaps forcing you to take out personal loans with hefty interest rates or high-risk secured loans.
 If you then struggle to repay these loans, then not only will you find yourself hit with unmanageable debts, but your credit score will take an additional hit, too.
-If at all possible, use a reputable provider and check reviews on a range of different consumer platforms when researching your loan to avoid being taken in by unscrupulous loan providers, with outrageous interest rates.
-It’s also worth bearing in mind that, while a longer repayment term means that the monthly cost is lower, you’ll pay back far more overall, particularly if the interest rates are high.
+If possible, use a reputable provider and check reviews on a range of different consumer platforms when researching your loan to avoid being taken in by unscrupulous loan providers with outrageous interest rates.
+It’s also worth bearing in mind that while a longer repayment term means that the monthly cost is lower, you’ll pay back far more overall, particularly if the interest rates are high.

 What’s your score?

-Before you take out any kind of loan, it’s really important to have a firm overview of your financial situation and to be aware of the benefits and the risks.
+Before you take out any kind of loan, it’s essential to have a firm overview of your financial situation and be aware of the benefits and the risks.
 Whether or not you’ve been good with money in the past, it’s worth looking at your credit score and report before you consider your options.
 There are three major credit reference agencies in the UK—Experian, Equifax and TransUnion—whose data is typically used by financial service providers to assess your eligibility for credit through loans, store cards, hire purchase arrangements and other types of borrowing.
 You should be able to check your credit score with each of these providers on their website or smartphone apps; use all three regularly to gain a sense of whether you’re on track with your borrowing and alert you to anything on your record which has damaged your rating.